Handwriting OCR for Legal Professionals | Convert Legal...

 Case file notes Rushed handwriting from meetings, informal internal notes Extremely stylized personal writing, heavy abbreviation

-Contracts with amendments Handwritten changes on printed forms, mixed content pages Overlapping text, very small annotations in tight margins
+Contracts with amendments Handwritten changes on printed forms, contract digitization, mixed content pages Overlapping text, very small annotations in tight margins

 What It Handles Well

 It processes scanned PDFs and images without requiring format conversion or special preparation.
-Upload a scan of a handwritten will, and the system processes it.
+Upload a scan of a handwritten will or contract requiring digitization, and the system processes it.
 No preprocessing steps, no file conversions, no technical setup.

 Document structure and formatting are maintained where possible.
 Paragraphs remain paragraphs.
 Lists stay as lists.
 This preservation of structure matters when reviewing legal documents, where layout and organization carry meaning.